-A few other excellent bow building books deserving of mention are: Hunting the Osage Bow by Dean Torges, The Art of Making Primitive Bows and Arrows by D.C.
-Waldorf, and Making Indian Bows and Arrows by Douglas Spotted Eagle.
-All of these books are worth including in your library.
+Other excellent bow building books deserving of mention are: Hunting the Osage Bow by Dean Torges, and The Art of Making Primitive Bows and Arrows by D.C.
+Waldorf.
+Both of these books are worth including in your library.
 But if you intend to start small, at a minimum, purchase the Bowyer’s Bible series.

 The aspiring bowyer has a lot of choices when it comes to reference books.

 In bow building DVDs, several titles stand out.
 These include Rattlestick: A Selfbow Tutorial by Gary S. Davis, Billets to Bow by Glenn St Charles, and Hunting the Bamboo Backed Bow with Dean Torges.
 Each does a superb job in making the process easy to understand and accomplish.

 Supplies for Bow building

 When it comes to bow staves, (quarter-splits from logs used to make self bows) quality staves are difficult to come by.
 But you can probably find someone locally who carries them.
 Also keep in mind the popularity and usefulness of Osage lumber and Bamboo backings.
 The Osage lumber is pre-cut to bow sized dimensions, roughly 1½” x 5/8″ x 72″.
 Bamboo backing is then prepared and glued onto the back of the Osage.
 Both the Osage and the Bamboo are quite popular in do-it-yourself circles.